Buy new or used?

 "The big difference is that you're likely to close a lot later on a new home than a resale," he says.
 "You can usually lock in your mortgage rate for up to 60 days for free, but if you need to wait six months or a year to close you'll have to decide whether to risk higher rates or pay a large fee to lock in current mortgage rates."

-Ross says that some lenders allow you to lock in your rate for as long as a year, but this can cost up to two points, which would be $6,000 on a $300,000 loan.
+Ross says that some mortgage lenders allow you to lock in your rate for as long as a year, but this can cost up to two points, which would be $6,000 on a $300,000 loan.
 Fees for locking in your rate are usually nonrefundable, he says.

-4 reasons to buy new
+4 reasons to buy a new home

 No. 1: Customization